sjaakvdbrom/Resume/readme.md

 Web based resume I made.
+Converting to PDF is done simply by using CTRL + P.

 View it here: https://sjaakvdbrom.github.io/Resume/